Computational propaganda: Bots and coordination

 In social media, bots are accounts pretending to be human.
 They are managed to a degree via programs, and are used to spread information that leads to mistaken impressions.
 In social media, they may be referred to as "social bots", and may be helped by popular users that amplify them and make them seem reliable through sharing their content.
 Bots allow propagandists to keep their identities secret.
 One study from Oxford's Computational Propaganda Research Project indeed found that bots achieved effective placement in Twitter during a political event.

 Bots can be coordinated, which may be leveraged to make use of algorithms.
 Propagandists mix real and fake users; their efforts make use of a variety of actors, including botnets, online paid users, astroturfers, seminar users, and troll armies.
 Bots can provide a fake sense of prevalence.
 Bots can also engage in spam and harassment.
 They are progressively becoming sophisticated, one reason being the improvement of AI.
 Such development complicates detection for humans and automatized methods alike.

+Influence of bots on public opinion

+Bots play an important role not only in the spread of information, but also in shaping how people think, feel, and act online.
+Research shows that being exposed to bots can change how people see the popularity of certain opinions, often making them believe that a viewpoint is more widely accepted than it actually is.
+This can lead individuals to adjust their own opinions to match what they think most people believe.

+As well, bots tend to amplify emotional and polarizing content, especially in political discussions.
+By increasing the visibility of negative or controversial messages, bots can trigger stronger emotional reactions and deepen divisions between groups.
+This can change the overall tone of online conversations and reinforce people’s existing beliefs.

+Even a small number of bots in a network can influence how opinions are distributed.
+Studies show that bots can amplify extreme viewpoints and create greater instability in the emotional tone of online discussions, which affects how public opinion develops.
+These findings show that it is important to understand not only how computational propaganda works, but also its psychological and social effects.